Introduction to Automata Theory, Languages, and Computation

 Introduction to Automata Theory, Languages, and Computation is an influential computer science textbook by John Hopcroft and Jeffrey Ullman on formal languages and the theory of computation.
 Rajeev Motwani contributed to later editions beginning in 2000.

 Nickname

 The Jargon File records the book's nickname, Cinderella Book, thusly: "So called because the cover depicts a girl (putatively Cinderella) sitting in front of a Rube Goldberg device and holding a rope coming out of it.
 On the back cover, the device is in shambles after she has (inevitably) pulled on the rope."

 Edition history and reception

-The forerunner of this book appeared under the title Formal Languages and Their Relation to Automata in 1968.
-Forming a basis both for the creation of courses on the topic, as well as for further research, that book shaped the field of automata theory for over a decade, cf. (Hopcroft 1989).
+The forerunner of this book appeared under the title Formal Languages and Their Relation to Automata in 1969.
+Forming a basis both for the creation of courses on the topic, as well as for further research, that book shaped the field of automata theory for over a decade.